 The Executive Board is entrusted with the management of Arcadis NV (the 'Company'), under the supervision of the Supervisory Board.
 The Executive Leadership Team has been established by the Executive Board to support with the management of the Company.
 The Executive Leadership Team advises and assists with the preparation, coordination and implementation of Executive Board decisions.
 Since 2003, Arcadis NV has been an international holding company.
 Members of the Executive and Supervisory Boards are appointed and dismissed by the annual General Meeting (the 'General Meeting').
 The General Meeting can amend the Articles of Association if and as proposed by the Executive Board, with prior approval of the Supervisory Board and the Arcadis Priority Foundation.
-Such a decision requires a majority of at least three guarters of the votes cast in a meeting in which at least three guarters of the issued share capital is represented.
-If the quorum is not met, a second meeting is required, in which the resolution can be adopted by a majority of at least three quarters of the votes, regardless of the share capital represented in the meeting.
+Such a decision requires a majority of at least three quarters of the votes cast in a meeting in which at least three quarters of the resolution can be adopted by a majority of at least three quarters of the share capital represented in the meeting.